-Patterns of Care/Quality of Care Studies
+Patterns of Care Studies

 POC studies began in 1987 with SEER cases serving as controls for a study that examined the provision of state-of-the-art therapy in Community Clinical Oncology Program hospitals.
 In 1990, the number of cases included in the POC initiative was increased substantially to obtain more stable estimates of community practice in a population-based sample of cases.

 POC data are collected under a Congressional Mandate to NCI (Public Law 100-607, Sec.
 413 (a)(2)(C) adopted November 4, 1988), and the project is coordinated jointly by the Division of Cancer Control and Population Sciences and the Division of Cancer Treatment and Diagnosis.

 Cancer is increasingly diagnosed and treated in the outpatient setting.
 POC studies provide important information on the receipt of cancer therapies that are not well documented in hospital records (Ex. hormonal therapy, immunotherapy, and chemotherapy).

 Data gathered through the POC studies are used in many ways.

 - POC data help investigators examine disparities in receipt of cancer therapies, diagnostic tests, and biomarkers by age, race/ethnicity, and residential urbanicity/rurality.

 - POC data are used to show trends in cancer therapy and survival over time for sites with multi-year data.
 For example, data have been collected every 5 years for breast and colorectal cancer since 1987 and lung cancer since 1996.